grahamcoding/grahamcoding/README.md

-My name is Daniel Graham, I'm a Software Developer, with experience in Python and Javascript.
+My name is Daniel Graham, I'm a Software Developer, with experience in Python, Java and Javascript.

-Currently working on LLM and AI projects and expanding my portfolio!

 Reach me @
 <br>